 Alternating between the American and Japanese perspectives, Midnight in Broad Daylight captures the uncertainty and intensity of those charged with the fighting as well as the deteriorating home front of Hiroshima—as never seen before in English—and provides a fresh look at the dropping of the first atomic bomb.
 Intimate and evocative, it is an indelible portrait of a resilient family, a scathing examination of racism and xenophobia, an homage to the tremendous Japanese American contribution to the American war effort, and an invaluable addition to the historical record of this extraordinary time.

-MIDNIGHT IN BROAD DAYLIGHT has made these lists:
+MIDNIGHT IN BROAD DAYLIGHT has been chosen by:

-Kirkus Reviews: "Best History Books of 2016" and "Best Books of 2016 with Truly Inspirational Characters."
+Kirkus Reviews as one of its "Best History Books of 2016" and "Best Books of 2016 with Truly Inspirational Characters"